skhemissa/Open-Source-CyberSOC/README.md

 5. For internal ressources concerned by the alerts :
   - Perform IP/domain lookups;
   - Run a hunting task to get artefacts from the asset: process list dump, get  hashes, etc.;
-  - Run artefacts analysis tools (local or provided a cloud service);
+  - Run analyses on collected artefacts (local tools or provided cloud services;
-- (For critical incident) create a collaboration workgroup to simplify information sharing and invite stakeholders (eg. [Microsoft O365 Teams Channel](https://docs.microsoft.com/en-us/graph/teams-create-group-and-team));
+- (For critical incident) create a collaboration workgroup to simplify information sharing and invite stakeholders (eg. [Microsoft O365 Teams Channel API](https://docs.microsoft.com/en-us/graph/teams-create-group-and-team));
 - Assign the alert to the right security officer

 Otherwise: